-miraculous event than was wrought that day in the presence of that congregation, we never heard of.
-The Lord gave His people a testimony that left no room for doubt as to who was the man chosen to lead them.
-They both saw and heard with their natural eyes and ears, and the words which were uttered came, accompanied by the convincing power of God, to their hearts, and they were filled with the Spirit and with great joy.
+and they were filled with the Spirit and with great joy.
 There had been gloom, and in some hearts, probably, doubt and uncertainty, but now it was plain to all that here was the man upon whom the Lord had bestowed the necessary authority to act in their midst in Joseph's stead.
 On that occasion Brigham Young seemed to be transformed, and a change such as that we read of in the scriptures as happening to the Prophet Elisha, when Elijah was translated in his presence, seemed to have taken place with him.
-The mantle of the Prophet Joseph had been left for Brigham. . . .
-The people said one to another: "The spirit of Joseph rests on Brigham": they knew that he was the man chosen to lead them and they honored him accordingly.
+The mantle of the Prophet Joseph had been left for Brigham. . . .The people said one to another: "The spirit of Joseph rests on Brigham": they knew that he was the man chosen to lead them and they honored him accordingly.55

 D. Michael Quinn, foremost authority on the Mormon succession crisis of 1844, has discovered several early references which he cites as supporting a transfiguration incident.
-A 15 November 1844 letter from Henry and Catharine Brooke wrote that Young "favours Br Joseph, both in person, & manner of speaking more than any person every you saw, looks like another."56 Five days later Azra Hinckley referred to "Brigham Young on [w]hom the mantle of the prophet Joseph has fal[l]en."57 The May 1845 diary of William Burton (who died in 1851) noted that "[Joseph and Hyrum Smith's] places were filled by others much better than I once supposed they could have been," Burton wrote.
-"The spirit of Joseph appeared to rest upon Brigham."
-Yet none of these references describe an explicit transfiguration, a physical metamorphosis of Brigham Young into the form and voice of Joseph Smith.
+A 15 November 1844 letter from Henry and Catharine Brooke wrote that Young "favours Br Joseph, both in person, & manner of speaking more than any person ever you saw, looks like another."56 Five days later Arza Hinckley referred to "Brigham Young on [w]hom the mantle of the prophet Joseph has fal[l]en."57 The May 1845 diary of William Burton (who died in 1851) noted that "[Joseph and Hyrum Smith's] places were filled by others much better than I once supposed they could have been."
+Burton wrote, "The spirit of Joseph appeared to rest upon Brigham."58 Yet none of these references describe an explicit transfiguration, a physical metamorphosis of Brigham Young into the form and voice of Joseph Smith.
 The use of the phrase "spirit of Joseph" is merely elocutionary.
 Brigham Young, himself, used this same rhetorical form of expression during a 19 July 1857 address to the gathered Saints in Salt Lake City.
 Referring to the possibility of his own death, Young informed his listeners that "the spirit of Joseph which fell upon me is ready to fall upon somebody else when I am removed."59